Undergraduate | CUR-BAN23-2023

 - evaluate and apply the diverse financial models to value financial assets

 - analyse capital budgeting and examine the relationship between risk and return

 - evaluate and apply the concepts of risk management.

 - The Corporation Time Value of Money Interest Rates Bonds and Shares Investment Decision Rules Fundamental of Capital Budgeting Risk and Return Estimating the Cost of Capital Options

 This subject was previously known as BAN23 Introductory Finance.

-This subject develops the rationale and techniques of corporate financial management built from the fundamentals of financial mathematics, interest rates, project and asset valuation, portfolio theory, asset pricing theory, capital structure theory, and risk management.
+This unit develops the rationale and techniques of corporate financial management built from the fundamentals of time value of money, interest rates, security valuation, capital budgeting, risk and return and risk management.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.

 Find out more about the Academic Integrity module.